-iPhones offer a neat little functionality called voicemail that lets callers who can't reach you, leave a voice message.
-If you're tired of getting voicemails and just want to see missed calls instead, there are multiple ways you can disable voicemail and here's how you can do it on your iPhone.
+iPhones offer a neat little Live Voicemail feature that lets callers leave a recorded message if you're unavailable.
+However, it often leads to a lot of spam messages and even fills up the storage.
+If you're tired of getting voicemails and just want to see missed calls instead, there are multiple ways you can turn off or deactivate voicemail on iPhone, and this guide will help you understand how to do it.

-- Launch the Settings app and go to Apps > Phone.
+- Scroll down and tap on Apps > Phone.

-Mobile carriers provide a certain code that you can use to disable voicemail directly from the phone's dialer.
+Most carriers support special MMI codes that disable voicemail routing on the iPhone.
+You can dial these codes to disable voicemail directly from the phone's dialler.
 Here's how you do it:

 - Using the on-screen number pad, enter #004# and then tap on the Call button.